MAM

 The solo is approx 55 mins long

-In the east end edge-lands of 1992, a pregnant woman struggles with the idea of becoming a mother.
-Sixteen years later a son comes to terms with the family he belongs to.
-This hard hitting dance work is a study of ordinary lives, extraordinary love, the gold, the rubbish and the inevitable that we pass down through the generations.
+MAM explores an experience of working-class motherhood with political candour and convention-defying dance.
+On the margins and in the thick of austerity, a pregnant woman struggles with the idea of becoming a mother.
+Decades later a son comes to terms with the family he belongs to.
+This hard hitting and epic solo work embodies both mother, son and the multiple persona’s of an entire community; it is a study of ordinary lives, extraordinary love, the gold, the rubbish and the inevitable shadows that lengthen across generations.

 Concept Jen Malarkey